Guidelines For How To Make Good Choices For your Future….

 University Studies or Technical Training

-The IOC Education page lists resources on Studying, Time Management, Goal-setting, Academic counselling, Relocation (studying in another country), and Planners (Budget and Time planners).
-Under each section are downloadable factsheets in pdf format, which you can interact with.
+- The IOC Athlete Career Programme page lists resources on Education, Employment, Life Skills and includes sub-items such as Time Management, Academic Counselling, Relocation (studying in another country), Planners (Budget) and much more.
+Most sections include downloadable worksheets in pdf format which you can interact with.
 Click to download each pdf.

 Even though you may be just starting your career as an athlete, it’s important to think about where you want to end up, as everything you experience can be a chance to learn about what you do or don’t want to do later.